Cape Gooseberry Scones with Lemon

 - 1 large Lemon, juiced

-- In a large bowl, whisk the flour, sugar, lemon zest, baking powder, and salt together until well combined.
+- Make the dough: In a large bowl, whisk the flour, sugar, lemon zest, baking powder, and salt together until well combined.
 Grate the frozen butter using a box grater.
 Add it to the flour mixture and combine with a pastry cutter, two forks, or your fingers until the mixture comes together in pea-sized crumbs.
 Place in the refrigerator or freezer as you mix the wet ingredients together.

-- Pour onto the counter and, with floured hands, work dough into a ball as best you can.
+- Form the dough: Pour onto the counter and, with floured hands, work dough into a ball as best you can.
 The dough will be sticky.
 If it’s too sticky, add a little more flour.
 If it seems too dry, add 1-2 more tablespoons heavy cream.
 Press into an 8-inch disc, and with a sharp knife or bench scraper, cut into 8 wedges.

-- Bake for 22-25 minutes or until golden brown around the edges and lightly browned on top.
+- Bake: Bake for 22-25 minutes or until golden brown around the edges and lightly browned on top.
 Remove from the oven and cool for a few minutes before topping with lemon icing.

-- To make the icing, whisk the icing ingredients together.
+- Icing: To make the icing, whisk the icing ingredients together.
 Drizzle over warm scones and serve immediately.